Web Designing Tutorials

 would make the first <li> tag found within <ul> brown color.

-Similarly, the :last-child pseudo class selector selects the elements that is the last child or its parent.
+Similarly, the:last-child pseudo class selector selects the elements that are the last child or its parent.
 For example,

 ul li:last-child {background-color:pink;}